How Your Reimbursement Account Is Set Up

 How Your Account is Set Up

-A reimbursement account is established by your former employer or benefits provider to manage and disburse funds allocated for reimbursing your qualified health care expenses.
-Only your former employer can contribute to this account; individuals can't add their own funds.
+A reimbursement account is set up by your former employer or benefits provider to manage and disburse funds allocated for reimbursing your qualified healthcare expenses.
+Only your former employer can contribute to this account; individual contributions aren't allowed.

-Your former employer sets criteria for funding eligibility and determines which expenses are reimbursable.
-To learn how to access information about qualifying for funding, read Locating Your Reimbursement Account Details and Qualification Requirements.
-If your former employer hasn't set restrictions on what's reimbursable, read Eligible Medical Expenses to verify what expenses may be eligible.
+Your former employer sets the rules for funding eligibility and determines which expenses are reimbursable.
+For more information about qualifying for funding, read Locating Your Reimbursement Account Details and Qualification Requirements.
+If your former employer hasn't placed restrictions on reimbursable expenses, review Eligible Medical Expenses to confirm what may be covered.

-Your former employer also determines if funds remaining in your account at the end of the year roll over to the next year.
+Your former employer also decides whether unused funds roll over to the next year.
 Read Reimbursement Request Deadlines to learn more.

 Automate your premium reimbursement